 Make a squeegee from a rake

 Need a squeegee in a hurry?
-Take a piece of pipe insulation and use a couple of cable ties to fasten it to the back of a garden rake.
+Take a piece of pipe insulation or a pool noodle and use a couple of cable ties to fasten it to the back of a garden rake.
 Works like a charm, and you don’t even have to take it off to use the rake.

 Old sneakers as ladder bumpers

 You could buy special rubber bumpers for the tops of your ladders to protect your siding or walls, but why?
-A pair of old sneakers (who doesn’t have some!) and a little duct tape will do the job just fine.
+A pair of old sneakers (who doesn’t have some lying around!) and a little duct tape will do the job just fine.